 Exercise on advice from your doctor

 Drive your car or travel if cleared by your doctor.
 There are legal restrictions that may prevent you from driving for up to 6 months after an ICD has been implanted or if the device fires.
-The heart rhythms that provoke the therapy can be cause loss of consciousness, which is dangerous if you are driving.
-Commercial driver's license are restricted in people who have ICDs.
+The heart rhythms that provoke the therapy can cause loss of consciousness, which is dangerous if you are driving.
+Commercial driver's licenses are restricted in people who have ICDs.

 Return to work

 Work in the yard or house